rowanc1/phd-thesis/content/phd/discretize.md

 Since we are using a staggered grid with centered differences, the discretization of the differential operators is second-order.
 That is, as we refine the mesh, our approximation of the divergence should improve by a factor of two.
 We can verify this numerical convergence using simple test functions with analytic expressions, well-chosen boundary conditions, and known derivatives.
 The assertion of this expectation of order is a critical piece of any numerical implementation.

-% (sec:innerproducts)=
+(sec:innerproducts)=

 # Inner products

-Evaluating volume integrals over the cell becomes important when formulating equations in weak form, as in Section \ref{sec:weakform}.
+Evaluating volume integrals over the cell becomes important when formulating equations in weak form, as in {numref}`sec:weakform`.
 We can numerically evaluate these volume integrals in many different ways, however, the method must take into account the location and number of approximations of the integrand variables that are available.
 For two cell-centered variables, for example, the evaluation of the integral is simple and can be calculated by the midpoint approximation.
 The result is an _inner product_ that includes a volume term, $\mathbf{v}$, for each cell:

 % equations/weakform/cell-innerproduct